BiomedSciAI/fuse-med-ml/fuse/data/README.md

 * OpToNumpy - convert many different types to NumPy array
 * OpToTensor - convert many different types to PyTorch tensor

+**Visualization and debugging operators**

+* OpVisProb - Handle visualization, saves, shows and compares the sample with respect to the current state inside a pipeline In most cases VisProbe can be used regardless of the domain, and the domain specific code will be implemented as a Visualizer inheriting from VisualizerBase.
 **Imaging operators**
 See fuseimg package